With Brexit uncertainty you might be wondering whether or not it's the right time to organise a holiday.

 Will flights still operate?

-If a deal is agreed then we will be in a transition period, meaning everything will stay the same until the end of December 2020.
-Even if we are in a no-deal scenario, the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU.
+If a deal is agreed then we will be in a transition period, meaning everything will stay the same until the end of December 2020 and flights will continue as normal.
+Under existing contingency arrangements in a no-deal scenario the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU under contingency legislation.
+The UK Government has offered similar assurances for EU airlines.

 Will I need a visa to travel to the EU after Brexit?